 The Preliminary course investigates biophysical and human geography and develops students' knowledge and understanding about the spatial and ecological dimensions of geography.
 Enquiry methodologies are used to investigate the unique characteristics of our world through fieldwork, geographical skills and the study of contemporary geographical issues.
 The HSC course enables students to appreciate geographical perspectives about the contemporary world.
 There are specific studies about biophysical and human processes, interactions and trends.
 Fieldwork and a variety of case studies combine with an assessment of the geographers' contribution to understanding our environment and demonstrates the relevance of geographical study.

-Preliminary Course - 4 Modules HSC Course - 4 Modules Biophysical Interactions - how biophysical processes contribute to sustainable management.
-Global Challenges - geographical study Ecosystems at Risk - the functioning of ecosystems, their management and protection.
-Urban Places - study of cities and urban dynamics.
+Preliminary Course - 4 Modules HSC Course - 4 Modules Biophysical Interactions - how Ecosystems at Risk - the functioning of ecosystems, their management and protection. biophysical processes contribute to Urban Places - study of cities and urban dynamics. sustainable management.
 People and Economic Activity - geographic study of economic activity in a local and global context.
-Key concepts incorporated across all topics: change, of issues at a global scale.
-Senior Geography Project - a geographical study of student's own choosing. environment, sustainability, spatial and ecological dimensions, interaction, technology, management and cultural integration.
+Global Challenges - geographical Key concepts incorporated across all topics: change, study of issues at a global scale. environment, sustainability, spatial and ecological dimensions, interaction, technology, management and Senior Geography Project - a cultural integration. geographical study of student's own choosing.